-The NPYC contacted Royal Western Yacht Club who ran the OSTAR and adopted the same rules for the trans Tasman event.
-Iconic English singlehanded sailor, Sir Francis Chichester, who had been an an OSTAR founder, also gave his wholehearted backing and support to a Tasman race.
+The NPYC contacted Royal Western Yacht Club who ran the OSTAR and adopted the same rules for the Trans - Tasman event.
+Iconic English singlehanded sailor, Sir Francis Chichester, who had been an OSTAR founder, also gave his wholehearted backing and support to a Tasman race.

 Mooloolaba in Queensland was chosen as the finishing point, on the advice of the Royal Queensland Cruising Club, because it has easy access with sheltering breakwaters and is well clear of shoals and strong tides in Moreton Bay and Brisbane.

 The first race attracted five entries, three from NZ, one from Australia and one from USA - an international race.
 So began an event unique to New Plymouth and of endless interest to the yachting fraternity of Taranaki, New Zealand and the World.
-Eleven races have been run with the next one being held in 2014.
+Thirteen races have been run with the next one being held in 2022.

 Looking at previous Solo Trans-Tasman Race results, gives a good record of those involved to date many of whom have sailed on to collect other accolades and achievements.
 The race history tells of shipwrecks, dismastings, and an abandonment.
 The Tropical Cyclone "Hal" in 1978 gave the yachts a "hard time" but while two yachts have been lost (Josephine hit Middleton's Reef, Easterly One was rolled over and dismasted and abandoned at sea, but she later drifted to the Queensland coast and was salvaged) no lives have been lost.
 Anti-biotics taken for appendicitis by veterinarian Ian McBride - sailing Unique in 1974 probably saved his life.
 New Plymouth skipper Graeme Francis hit a whale in 1986 sailing Red Shift and probably thoroughly frightened both ship and the massive mammal she struck.